-These types of challenges can be intimidating!
+These challenges can be intimidating!
 It’s sounds like a lot of work, and to be honest, it can be (more on that below).
-I was not looking for busywork, but when Wendy Ann made the challenge of Mindful Drawing Month, I felt it was something I needed to do.
+I was not looking for busywork, but with the challenge of Wendy Ann’s Mindful Drawing Month, I felt it was something I needed to do.

 On Day 1, listening to Wendy Ann’s free guided meditation, I easily fell into a rhythm moving the pencil on paper.
 No goal, no “thinking”, just feeling the breath, the glide of pen on paper and arm’s movement.
 Of course, my critic was with me the whole time…”this is ridiculous, no one will ever like it”, but no one has to like it.
 It’s just play!